Circular motion

-In physics, circular motion is a movement of an object along the circumference of a circle or rotation along a circular path.
-It can be uniform, with constant angular rate of rotation and constant speed, or non-uniform with a changing rate of rotation.
-The rotation around a fixed axis of a three-dimensional body involves circular motion of its parts.
-The equations of motion describe the movement of the center of mass of a body.
-In circular motion, the distance between the body and a fixed point on the surface remains the same.
+In physics, circular motion is movement of an object along the circumference of a circle or rotation along a circular arc.
+It can be uniform, with a constant rate of rotation and constant tangential speed, or non-uniform with a changing rate of rotation.
+The rotation around a fixed axis of a three-dimensional body involves the circular motion of its parts.
+The equations of motion describe the movement of the center of mass of a body, which remains at a constant distance from the axis of rotation.
+In circular motion, the distance between the body and a fixed point on its surface remains the same, i.e., the body is assumed rigid.

-Examples of circular motion include: an artificial satellite orbiting the Earth at a constant height, a ceiling fan's blades rotating around a hub, a stone which is tied to a rope and is being swung in circles, a car turning through a curve in a race track, an electron moving perpendicular to a uniform magnetic field, and a gear turning inside a mechanism.
+Examples of circular motion include: special satellite orbits around the Earth (circular orbits), a ceiling fan's blades rotating around a hub, a stone that is tied to a rope and is being swung in circles, a car turning through a curve in a race track, an electron moving perpendicular to a uniform magnetic field, and a gear turning inside a mechanism.